afram/volley/README.md

 think you'll find Volley useful as a standalone global library, please let me know (or submit a PR).

+*Volley logo by NATAPON CHANTABUTR of the Noun Project

 - [Usage](#usage)
   - [CSS](#css)
   - [API](#api)